Five practical steps young Singaporeans can take to save $100,000

 - This means you will have less spare cash each month on discretionary expenses.
 However, I personally feel that my retirement savings and repayment of mortgage comes first before my discretionary spending.

-Despite it’s benefits, CPF in not a perfect system and could do with some improvements.
+Despite its’ benefits, CPF is not a perfect system and could do with some improvements.
 The shortcomings of CPF has been very frequently raised by residents during our house visits.

 For example, CPF members could be allowed to start drawing down their CPF from age 60, if they choose to.
 Instead of having to wait until they are 63 or 65 years old.
 This will provide more flexibility for people who have retired early and need to start using their retirement savings if they are physically unable to cope with normal employment demands.